 - Browse movies based on genre or cast/crew

-The great thing about Fetch TV – besides the awesome entertainment features, of course – is that you can buy the media player outright, and keep using your existing internet service provider, should you wish too.
+The beauty with Fetch TV is that you can buy the media player outright, and use your own ISP.
 Alternatively, there are three premier providers that offer the Fetch TV Mighty or Mini player in a bundle with a broadband plan:

-- Optus: ‘Yes TV’ by Fetch – unlimited data from $110 per month for 24 months
+- Optus: ‘Yes TV’ by Fetch – unlimited data from $110 a month for 24 months

-- Dodo: Fetch Mini player bundle from $44.90 per month, unlimited data
+- Dodo: Fetch Mini player bundle from $44.90 a month, unlimited data

 Optus Bundles with Fetch TV